-This study evaluated the effect of antibiotic treatment in cats with signs of respiratory infection (URI) at the Cocheco Valley Humane Society in Dover, New Hampshire.
-The study included 25 cats in the study group treated with antibiotics and 22 cats in the control group that received no antibiotics.
-The results showed no significant difference in both the severity and duration of URI among cats treated with and without antibiotics.
+This University of New Hampshire research project is evaluating the effect of antibiotic treatment in cats with signs of respiratory infection (URI) at the Cocheco Valley Humane Society in Dover, New Hampshire.
+The objective of the project is to compare the duration and severity of URI in cats treated with and without antibiotics.

 |20191031||Estimating the Cost to Care for Animals at Austin Pets Alive!||